 What are the benefits of functional teams?

 Functional teams provide efficiency, expertise, consistent outcomes, organized processes, and strong unity, enhancing productivity.
+Implementing a free ticketing system can be a cost-effective way for functional teams to manage internal workflows without additional expenses, especially for smaller organizations.

 How can organizations foster strong functional teams?